-The System's annual money-weighted rate of return on pension plan investments, net of investment expenses, was 4.38%.
+The System's annual money-weighted rate of return on pension plan investments, net of investment expenses, was 8.80%.
 The money-weighted rate of return expresses investment performance, net of pension plan investment expense, adjusted for the changing amounts actually invested, measured monthly.

-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return of each major asset class are summarized in the following table:
+The long-term expected rate of return on pension plan investments was determined using a best-estimate ranges of expected future nominal rates of return (expected return, net of investment expense and inflation) developed for each major asset class using an econometric model that forecasts a variety of economic environments and then calculates asset class returns based on functional relationships between the economic variables and the asset classes.
+Best estimates of arithmetic rates of return for each major asset class included in the System's target asset allocation as of December 31, 2016 are summarized on the following table: